-Pro-monitor enables the ongoing monitoring of students' progress.
+EBS- Staff HUB enables the ongoing monitoring of students' progress.
 It provides an overview of student attendance and current performance including timely completion of work, target grade achievement and progress.
 The college will act to deal with students falling below the expected progress and put support and other interventions in place.
-By using Pro-Monitor, the tutor will be able to access reports which will indicate the whole status of a group or course to aid planning.
+By using EBS- Staff HUB, the tutor will be able to access reports which will indicate the whole status of a group or course to aid planning.